vechain/vechain-sdk-js/docs/thor-client.md

 // 2 - Filter event logs based on the provided criteria.
 (EXAMPLE 1)

-const eventLogs = await thorClient.logs.filterEventLogs({
+const eventLogs = await thorClient.logs.filterRawEventLogs({
     // Specify the range of blocks to search for events
     range: {
         unit: 'block',